Edit: Since this post was written, Lendy indeed have gone into administration.

 I feel almost compelled to write this post as an increasing number of searches on the site are regarding Lendy.
 I first wrote about Lendy here and awarded it a 0.5 star rating.
 It is fair to say that times have moved on a little and recent events probably deserve a post of their own.

 Even more sadly is that while last year we wouldn’t know what would happen if a large P2P platform went under, we do know now as one (Collateral) has done since.
 The recovery process for investors there does not look good.
-The original administrators chosen to wind down affairs was disputed in court, and the new ones have taken over a year to not do very much and charge a lot of money for.
+The original administrators chosen to wind down affairs was disputed in court.
+The new ones have taken over a year to not do very much and charge a lot of money for.
 The loans were mainly not complex and yet investors are looking at a substantial loss.

 Given that the Lendy loan book comes with more difficult loans, some of which go beyond the description of distressed and are even more complex, a winding down seems likely to rumble on for years, cost a lot of money in administrator fees and also feature a lot of capital haircuts.
 No doubt there will be people who suffer very heavy losses, as they cashed in all their ‘good’ loans and were left holding a lot of bad ones.